christhomper/AWS-Terraform-Templates/README.md

 1. Clone the repository:
      git clone git@github.com:christhomper/AWS-Terraform-Templates.git

-2. Change directory from your terminal into the repo cd AWS-Terraform-Templates
+3. Change directory from your terminal into the repo cd AWS-Terraform-Templates

+5. Change directory once more into either Amazon Linux 2, Ubuntu, or Windows
+     example: cd "Amazon Linux 2"
+     note: parentheses are important around the file you choose in this step

-4. Initialize Terraform:
+7. Initialize Terraform:
      terraform init

+9. Generate and review Terraform execution plan: terraform plan

-5. Apply the Terraform configuration: terraform apply
+11. Apply the Terraform configuration: terraform apply

-6. To destroy the created resources and clean up the environment, run: terraform destroy
+13. To destroy the created resources and clean up the environment, run: terraform destroy

 Note: Ensure that you review and understand the Terraform execution plan before applying changes to your infrastructure.